micahgodbolt/design-system-workshop/_instructions/step-1.md

 # Step 1: Basic Components

+## Identifying Components

+Let's create a list of the components we are going to want to create.

 ## What is a SFC?

 A single file component is a Vue component, combined into a single file.
 It combines the component template, styles as well as scripts.
 It uses a .vue extension.